dhilipk/MicroServices/README.md

 ## Common Definitions

+### Running Microservices
+- Our main method delegates to Spring Boot’s SpringApplication class by calling run.
+SpringApplication will bootstrap our application, starting Spring which will in turn start the auto-configured Tomcat web server.
+We need to pass <Module>Application.class as an argument to the run method to tell SpringApplication which is the primary Spring component.
+The args array is also passed through to expose any command-line arguments.
+- The @RequestMapping annotation provides “routing” information.
+It is telling Spring that any HTTP request with the path mapped to the method.
+- The @RestController annotation tells Spring to render the resulting string directly back to the caller.
+- The @SpringBootApplication will be acted as a proxy for @Configuration, @EnableAutoConfiguration, @ComponentScan which will find the configurations in the application, finds the Entity items in the application, scans all the beans configured in the application respectively.

 ### Ribbon Components for load balancing
 - Rule -> a logic component to determine which server to return from a list (AvailabilityFilteringRule, RoundRobinRule, WeightedResponseTimeRule)
 - Ping -> a component running in background to ensure liveness of servers